STUDENT MEDIA GRANT PROGRAM

 - Past winners have often combined awards and used additional grant money to supplement their projects.

 - How detailed should my Narrative of Planned Activities be?

 - Please try to be as detailed as possible.
 Example: “I plan to produce at least 100 high-quality photographs.
 I will share 10 photos WITH CAPTIONS (including subject, date and location) with the Grant Manager via email once a week while overseas and will deliver the rest via DropBox by [date].
 I plan to access internet while traveling using an internet cafe.
 I am considering using a technique called [technique], which is particularly appropriate for this subject matter because [reason].
 I will edit my photos using [computer software].
 I will deliver my finished, edited and polished products with all perfectly completed captions to the Grant Manger via [email/DropBox].
 After returning on [date], I will submit my finished photostory to these magazines for consideration.
 I will also provide XXXX copies of my final product to XXXX number of schools in the country I visited, which will require me to purchase XXXX.
 And so on.”

 - How many grants will be awarded each year?

 - The number of grants awarded is based on the number of applicants and the amount of funding available.
-Two proposals are expected to be funded this year.
+In the past, we have awarded approximately 2-3 grants per round.